What Long-Term Care Insurance (LTCI) Alternatives are available if you are less than healthy?

 Critical Illness

-Critical Illness Insurance helps cover expenses that your other insurance may not cover, and it helps cover such as recovery in:
+Critical Illness Insurance helps cover expenses that your other insurance may not cover, and it helps cover costs such as recovery in:

 • An Assisted Living Facility.